Listen to the podcast

-“God shows his love for us in that while we were still sinners, Christ died for us.”
+“God shows his love for us in that while we were still sinners, Christ died for us” (Romans 5:8).

 For the wife, it will almost always be in the area of respect.
 Nothing will cut the heart out of a husband like a wife’s disrespecting attitude or tongue.
-Her husband is wired to lead, but because of sin, his temptation is to lead poorly, especially in their marriage.
+God has wired her husband to lead, but because of sin, his temptation is to lead poorly, especially in their marriage.
 I am sorry it is this way, but too often, that is the case.
-He needs a wife’s assistance to help him to lead well.
+It would benefit them if he had his wife’s assistance to help him to lead well.

 For the husband, it is mostly about love and protection.
-Nothing will cut the heart out of a wife like a husband who is lazy in his love and his protective care.
-If he does not love his wife well, he is contributing to her steady distancing from the marriage (Ephesians 5:28-29).
-Though she is responsible for her choice to distance herself, he is responsible for his sinful contribution to her actions.
+Nothing will cut the heart out of a wife like a lazy husband in his love and protective care.
+If he does not love his wife well, he contributes to her steady distancing from the marriage (Ephesians 5:28-29).
+Though she is responsible for choosing to distance herself, he is accountable for his sinful contribution to her actions.

 Think about how what you should be doing to your spouse is what Christ does for you.